Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 Research AssistantsDeep divesHours per projectVery High

-• Feed it quality inputs: AI can't fix bad sources—garbage in, garbage out
+• Feed it quality inputs: AI can't fix bad sources β€” garbage in, garbage out

 • Customize for your goals: Tell the AI what you care about (strategy insights, not news)

-• Review, don't blindly trust: AI misses context—skim the summary for accuracy
+• Review, don't blindly trust: AI misses context β€” skim the summary for accuracy

 • Combine with active reading: Use AI for triage, deep-read the important 20%

 Tools like Readless specialize in newsletter digests, while ChatGPT and Claude work well for one-off article summaries.
-The best approach?
-Use AI to filter, then apply active reading to what survives the filter.
+The best approach: use AI to filter, then apply active reading to what survives the filter.

-Start Free Trial →
+Start Free Trial β†’

-6. Curate Your Content Sources (The 85% Rule)
+5. Curate Your Content Sources (The 85% Rule)

 The average person now subscribes to dozens of newsletters and follows hundreds of sources.
-But research shows that 51% of content consumption comes from organic search—meaning most of what we read finds us, rather than us finding it.
+But Pew Research data shows about 49% of U.S. adults now mostly get news because they happen to come across it β€” meaning most of what we read finds us, rather than us choosing it.
+Productive consumers reverse that flow.

 1. Audit your subscriptions: List every newsletter, podcast, and feed you consume